- Share The Content Marketing Pyramid: A Strategy For Generating More with Less on Facebook

-Being in charge of content marketing can feel like you’re trying to simultaneously conduct an orchestra, host a wedding and put on a broadway show.
-A documented content strategy is vital to keeping it all together.
-In fact, according to the 2015 CMI/MarketingProfs B2B Marketing Benchmark report, marketers that have a documented strategy are more effective than those who do not document their strategy.
+Being in charge of content marketing can feel like you’re trying to simultaneously conduct an orchestra, host a wedding, and put on a broadway show.
+A documented content strategy is vital to keeping it all together according to the 2017 CMI/MarketingProfs B2B Marketing Benchmark report.
+It shows marketers with a documented content strategy are much more effective than those who do not document their strategy.

-Enter Curata’s Content Marketing Pyramid™, a strategic framework that enables the execution of a content campaign, assuring optimal content consumption, reuse and reach.
+Enter Curata’s Content Marketing Pyramid™, a strategic framework enabling you to execute a content campaign, assuring optimal content consumption, reuse, and reach.

-This hands-on guide will teach you what the Content Marketing Pyramid is, why it works, and how you can implement it within your organization.
+This hands-on guide teaches you what the Content Marketing Pyramid is, why it works, and how you can implement it within your organization.

 Why Use the Content Marketing Pyramid?

-In addition to providing a documented content strategy, the Content Marketing Pyramid will:
+In addition to providing a documented content strategy, the Content Marketing Pyramid:

-- Improve your focus with an organized strategy that establishes clear goals and priorities
+- Improves your focus with an organized strategy that establishes clear goals and priorities

-- Increase your production capacity by making more efficient use of valuable resources
+- Increases your production capacity by making more efficient use of valuable resources

-- Create a predictable stream of successful content to engage your buyers and drive pipeline activity for marketing and sales
+- Creates a predictable stream of successful content to engage your buyers and drive pipeline activity for marketing and sales

-You may be dealing with departments that operate in silos, a content marketing strategy with no documented objectives and a lack of communication between content creators.
+You may be dealing with departments that operate in silos, a content strategy with no documented objectives, and a lack of communication between content creators.

-How the Content Marketing Pyramid Can Help: This framework will document, centralize and coordinate all your content marketing efforts.
+How the Content Marketing Pyramid Can Help: This framework documents, centralizes, and coordinates all your content marketing efforts.

 A Fractured Customer Experience

-Readers will experience inconsistent messaging and disconnected touch points.
-This will only lead to a lack of brand loyalty and dissatisfaction.
+Readers experience inconsistent messaging and disconnected touch points.
+This leads to a lack of brand loyalty and dissatisfaction.

-How the Content Marketing Pyramid Can Help: The Content Marketing Pyramid will lend itself to cohesive message and centralized information.
+How the Content Marketing Pyramid Can Help: The Content Marketing Pyramid lends itself to cohesive messaging and centralized information.

-Because of the chaos and lack of communication, you are always reinventing the wheel.
-Since very little is documented, you might find yourself recreating nearly identical pieces of content instead of simply reusing or repurposing existing content.
+Because of the chaos and lack of communication, you’re constantly reinventing the wheel.
+When there’s little documentation, it’s easy to recreate similar pieces of content, instead of simply reusing or repurposing existing content.

-How the Content Marketing Pyramid Can Help: This framework eliminates waste by streamlining internal development process and ensuring that every piece of content performs multiple roles across a variety of formats and channels
+How the Content Marketing Pyramid Can Help: This framework eliminates waste by streamlining the internal development process and ensuring every piece of content performs multiple roles across a variety of formats and channels.

-Since many marketers don’t get an unlimited budget, the best way to compete is to find ways to extend the budget and resources we already have.
-By implementing a strategic plan, you’ll be able to create more effective content that enables you to do more with less.
+Since most marketers don’t have an unlimited budget, the best way to compete is to find ways to extend the budget and resources we already have.
+By implementing a strategic plan, you can create more effective content, enabling you to do more with less.

-It is important to remember that your content marketing strategy is not driven by content: It’s driven by what you want to achieve with your content.
-The most successful teams ensure their own strategy is in alignment with organization’s goals and the goals of their CMO and related teams.
+It is important to remember your strategy is not driven by content: It’s driven by what you want to achieve with your content.
+The most successful teams ensure their content strategy aligns with their organization’s goals, and their CMO’s and related team’s goals.
 Here’s a helpful framework to form your strategy:

-Start with top-level, company goals that are defined by your company’s leadership team.
-These will serve as the basis of your marketing organization’s strategic direction.
+Start with the top-level company goals your company’s leadership team defines.
+These serve as the basis of your marketing organization’s strategic direction.

 Examples of top-level corporate objectives include: